T2XX/standard_markdown/README.md

-# standard_markdown_viewer
+# standard_markdown

-A flutter package  markdown which support GFM/CommonMark standard
+A flutter markdown package which support GFM/CommonMark standard

+# How To Use